Can I Get Life Insurance With A Pre-Existing Condition?

 Simplified Issue term life insurance

 Ethos also offers Simplified Issue (SI) (or a simplified underwriting process) life insurance.
 This coverage is designed for people who have age or health issues that may make it more difficult to get life insurance, or who prefer a simpler way to apply for insurance.
-While some health questions are asked, you will not need a medical exam for this coverage.
+While some health questions are asked, you can receive a policy for life insurance without a medical exam.

 This coverage is available for applicants between the ages of 20-70.
 Terms range from 10 to 30 years.
 Applicants between 20-45 can get a death benefit of up to $500,000, and applicants who are 61-65 can have a death benefit of up to $350,000.